 Alternate Approach: Asana Multi-Homing

 One great feature of Asana is its ability to have a task belong to multiple projects.
 This is called task multi-homing, here's how it works.
-Using this, you can have a project plan, backlog, or roadmap project that aggregates tasks from multiple projects, including projects synchronized with other apps.
+Using this, you can have a project plan, backlog, or roadmap project that aggregates tasks from multiple projects, including projects synchronized with other connectors.

 You can also make any existing Asana task in any project become synchronized without moving it, just add it to the synced project.